zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the IRC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :channel: The channel name specified in the reply.
+   :param channel: The channel name specified in the reply.

-   :topic: The topic specified in the reply.
+   :param topic: The topic specified in the reply.

    .. zeek:see:: irc_channel_info  irc_dcc_message irc_error_message irc_global_users
       irc_invalid_nick irc_invite_message irc_join_message irc_kick_message